Menu Close

 • West, Gordon F, Ron M. Farquha, George D. Garland, Henry C. Halls, Lawrence W. Morley, and R. Don Russel.
 (2014).
 “John Tuzo Wilson: a man who moved mountains.”
 Canadian Journal of Earth Sciences (2014): xvii-xxxi.

-• Oral Histories: In documenting this material, the collection has recorded a number of interviews with Dr. Gordon West, who pursued the geophysics option of engineering physics in 1954– 1955, and later as a graduate student under John Tuzo Wilson’s geophysics division from 1956 to 1960.
+• In documenting this material, the collection has recorded a number of interviews with Dr. Gordon West, who pursued the geophysics option of engineering physics in 1954– 1955, and later as a graduate student under John Tuzo Wilson’s geophysics division from 1956 to 1960.
 West went on to become a professor of geophysics, eventually leading the laboratory and designing its teaching experiments.
 West became professor emeritus in 1998.